MFM Wind & Water Seal Underlayment: Important Details

 Cons

-• Handling is commonly described by buyers as challenging when the membrane sticks to itself or other surfaces.
+• Some buyers describe handling challenges when the membrane sticks to itself or other surfaces.

 FAQ

-This product is described as able to be applied to plywood, OSB, foam insulation, house-wrap, rigid vinyl, and masonry, as long as the surface is clean and dry before application.
+It applies to plywood, OSB, foam insulation, house-wrap, rigid vinyl, and masonry.
+In addition the surface needs to be clean and dry before application.

-It is described as recommended to apply in temperatures over 50°F on decks that have a minimum slope of 3:12.
-A minimum slope of 2 in. per foot for installation is also described.
+Application is recommended in temperatures over 50°F on decks with a minimum slope of 3:12.
+However a minimum slope of 2 in. per foot for installation is also listed.

-How soon does it need to be covered after installation?
+How soon does it need to be covered?

-Once applied, it is described as needing to be covered within 60 days of the installation.
+Once applied, it needs to be covered within 60 days of installation.
+Next plan the roofing material steps so the membrane is covered within that window.

-This protective barrier is described as most effective when stored out of direct sunlight.
+It is most effective when stored out of direct sunlight.
+Also keep the roll protected until it is ready for installation.